Name: Ellie Hurndall SENCO

 The school assesses the needs of its students through a variety of group screening tests.
 On the basis of that testing and on other information, students may be placed on the SEND Register.

 Strategies include differentiated learning within the classroom, ‘catch up’ sessions in small groups or intensive one-to-one lessons for English and Mathematics.
 Some students may have additional help from outside agencies.
-The Inclusion Manager liaises with specialist agencies, such as the teams of professionals employed by the local authority.
+The SENCO liaises with specialist agencies, such as the teams of professionals employed by the local authority.